-Are you an Australian home owner or a potential one looking to make your mark in the real estate market?
-Whether you’re thinking about selling up, are conducting a property search to buy a home, or have a pre-sale valuation in your hand, understanding the ins and outs of home value is key.
+Are you an Australian homeowner or a potential one looking to make your mark in the real estate market?
+Whether you’re thinking about selling up, are conducting a property search to buy a home, or have a pre-sale valuation in your hand, understanding the ins and outs of your property’s value is key.

 Feeling overwhelmed?
 We’ve compiled an easy, step-by-step guide with top tips to help you prepare for a house valuation.
 So, whether you’re looking to sell at the highest possible price or are just keen to get a sense of the market, this guide is tailored for you.